 If you follow enough social media accounts and read enough blogs, you should have a great game plan for your own homeschool!
 After all, if it works for them, it’s bound to work for you, and the more things you try, the greater chance there is that you’ll find the winning combination.
 Be sure to copy as much as you can, especially from those who have the most followers, and you’ll rack up extra points for creativity.

-A good rule of thumb for measuring your success is to compare your children to the children of those wildly popular homeschooling moms across your social media platforms.
+A good rule of thumb for measuring your success is to compare your children to the children of those wildly popular homeschooling families across your social media platforms.
 If you aren’t measuring up, learning, and having loads of fun, then you’re obviously doing something wrong.
 If that happens, go back and see what you’ve missed.
 Add some craft time, field trips, and take lots of pictures of their happy smiling faces to show how well you’ve achieved your goal.

 Don’t Worry About YOURSELF

 Lots of homeschooling parents actually take time to pamper themselves, but if you’re going to get the results you want, you’re not going to be able to do that.
-Once you sign on for the homeschooling life, that’s at least 12 years of constant, around the clock work towards that one goal.
+Once you sign on for the homeschooling life, that’s at least 12 years of constant, around-the-clock work towards that one goal.
 Spoiling yourself is as bad as spoiling your children, so don’t play into that mindset.

 Expect Only the Best Results

-As I stated in the beginning of this article, all of these pieces of “advice” are simply in jest.
+As I stated at the beginning of this article, all of these pieces of “advice” are simply in jest.
 It’s amazing, but some parents actually try to follow advice like this and wind up thinking that homeschooling isn’t right for them and their families.

 Homeschooling is an endeavor that is easy to personalize, and it’s not that hard to do.
 Does it take time and effort?
 Yes.
 But it’s far easier to customize your child’s homeschooling plan to their and your specific needs than it is to follow the advice you find above.
 Take it from a homeschooling mom who’s been there!

-Now, you may exhale.
+Now, you can exhale.